smpleader/DatetimeExtra/README.md

 # DatetimeExtra

-A library solve datetime in B.C and A.D
+A JS package solve datetime calculation relate to AD and BC time